 Students in Agricultural and Environmental Plant begin with core courses that provide a thorough introduction to three concentrations: Environmental Horticultural Science, Fruit and Crop Science, and Plant Protection Science.
-Each concentration, in turn, has required courses, which may be shared by other concentrations.
+Each concentration, in turn, has required courses.
 In the first year, students explore curriculum and professional opportunities to enable them to choose a concentration.
 In consultation with their advisor, students have the flexibility to select electives within the concentrations according to their career goals and interests.
 Graduates in Agricultural and Environmental Plant Sciences will meet specific learning objectives.